bagder/docs/ftp-vs-http.md

 Transfers with HTTP always also include a set of headers that send meta data.
 FTP does not send such headers.
-When sending small files, the headers can be a significant part of the amount of actual data transfered.
+When sending small files, the headers can be a significant part of the amount of actual data transferred.
 HTTP headers contain info about things such as last modified date, character encoding, server name and version and more.